audiophonics/RaspDacMini/README.md

 sudo sh install_rdm_moode.sh

 ```
-- Display should turn on after a couple seconds.
+- Display should turn on after a couple minutes.
 - Remote and DAC need a reboot to be fully working.
 ```
 sudo reboot